13 Pinterest SEO Tips to Explode Your Traffic

 With Google, you may see more searches like ‘best places to visit in Egypt’ or writing tips for bloggers’ instead.

-Users are typically going to google to solve their very specific problem but with Pinterest, pinners are looking for inspiration and when they see a beautiful striking pin that sparks that inspiration, they take action.
+Users are typically going to Google to solve their very specific problem but with Pinterest, pinners are looking for inspiration.

 Top 13 Pinterest SEO tips you need to know

-This is exactly how to make your pins searchable in the first place so you gain lots of juicy traffic, sales and email subscribers with Pinterest!
+This is exactly how to optimize Pinterest pins and make them searchable in the first place so you gain lots of juicy traffic, sales and email subscribers through Pinterest!

 1. Do keyword research